TIPS FROM THE PROS: HOW TO PURCHASE YOUR FIRST HOME

 Do you plan to stay where you are for at least several years?
 Can you commit to changing air filters and mowing the grass?
 How about dealing with septic system backups or a tree falling on the roof?
 The list of responsibilities is long when you transition from renter to owner.
 Not everyone is meant to own a home; all things must be considered when you make the biggest purchase of your life!

 But remember-it is nice to pick your own paint colors and know that your mortgage payment isn’t going strictly toward you landlords vacation home!
+Every dollar spent on your investment adds value that doesn’t depreciate like a vehicle.

 2. WHAT ABOUT YOUR FINANCES?